In October 2019, the International Coach Federation (ICF) shared the much anticipated updated version of the ICF Core Competency Model.

 Facilitates Client Growth

-Definition: Partners with the client to transform learning and insight into action.
+Definition: ICF Credentialed Business Coach partners with the client to transform learning and insight into action.
 Promotes client autonomy in the coaching process.

 - Works with the client to integrate new awareness, insight or learning into their worldview and behaviors